We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 A cane that is too short will cause the user to bend with each step, creating muscle strain and balance issues.
 A cane that is too tall will be difficult to control and won’t support the user’s full weight.
 The ideal cane complements the user’s height, matches natural wrist movements, and is, in effect, an extension of his or her organic stride.

 To determine the ideal height of a walking cane, grab a measuring tape or yardstick and enlist the help of a volunteer.
 Wearing street shoes, stand on a flat, level surface with your arms at your sides.

 Your assistant should measure the distance from the floor to your wrist — ideally at the spot where your wrist bends.
 This is the preferable length of a customizable walking cane; most adjustable walking canes should have a setting that closely matches that measurement.

 A medical-grade walking cane is designed for people with mild to moderate mobility issues, not severe or permanent disabilities.
 Before you buy a cane, make sure your personal physician agrees with your purchase.
-Some people may actually require a full walker — or at least a more supportive form of walking cane called a hemi walker.

 The choice of a handle for a walking cane may seem like an afterthought at first, but a cane’s handle affects user comfort as well as aesthetics.
 Most walking cane handles hail from three schools of design:

 Round handles exemplify the traditional wooden walking cane.The end of the shaft features a C-shaped curve, which is the handle.
 The handle might be reinforced with metal or padded with foam for comfort.
 People who use this type of cane need a strong grip for maximum control.
 Those with arthritis or other hand/wrist issues may wish to consider a cane with a derby or offset handle.